This is a question we get asked often!

 Exfoliating agents such as professional chemical peels, enzymes and at-home skin care treatments are a great option in treating hyperpigmentation for all skin colors, especially darker skin tones.
-Most quasi-medical or laser treatments are too invasive for SOC and actually can cause more hyperpigmentation in the end.
+Most quasi-medical or laser treatments are too invasive for skin of color and actually can cause more hyperpigmentation in the end.

-The best way to reduce brown spots safely and effectively in darker skin tones is by using chemical peels.
+Chemical peels are the best and safest way to reduce brown spots and hyperpigmentation in darker skin tones.
 However, treating SOC with chemical peels without a pre- and post-treatment regimen, and chemical peels that are too deep or done too frequently can potentially cause hyperpigmentation (brown spots) or hypopigmentation (white spots).

-Occasionally, I recommend skin lighteners too, depending upon the severity of acne and PIH.
+Occasionally, we recommend skin lighteners too, depending upon the severity of acne and hyperpigmentation.
 However, lightening agents, especially those containing prescription and non-prescription hydroquinone (HQ), can contain thick, pore-clogging ingredients that provoke acne.

-Rather than over-exposing skin with a high percentage chemical peel, I suggest starting with progressive peels.
+Rather than overexposing skin with a high percentage chemical peel, I suggest starting with progressive peels.
 Progressive peels are superficial and do not cause immediate exfoliation.
-They are also good for preparing for more aggressive, mid-depth peels with mild sloughing.
-Progressive peels are usually performed every two weeks, but I advise once a month in SOC to avoid over-stimulating the skin and potentially causing PIH.
+They are also good for preparing for more aggressive, medium depth peels with mild sloughing.
+Progressive peels are usually performed every two weeks, but I advise once a month in skin of color clients to avoid over-stimulating the skin and potentially causing hyperpigmentation.

-I always send my clients home with 1% over-the–counter (OTC) hydrocortisone lotion to apply post-peel three to five days as an insurance policy against PIH.
-It helps to reduce inflammation, which can trigger PIH and acne breakouts.
+I always send my clients home with 1% over-the–counter (OTC) hydrocortisone lotion to apply post-peel three to five days as an insurance policy to help stave off hyperpigmentation.
+It helps to reduce inflammation, which can trigger hyperpigmentation and acne breakouts.
 It also makes for a good spot treatment for acne.

-IMPORTANT NOTE: Whether HQ, also known as bleaching cream, is safe for the skin is a serious debate.
-Over time, HQ can become less effective and cause ochronosis (skin darkening), especially in SOC.
-Although rare, I do recommend 2% HQ in my practice, but never as a long-term indefinite part of anyone’s, especially SOC clients, skin-care routine.
+IMPORTANT NOTE: Whether hydroquinone, also known as bleaching cream, is safe for the skin is a serious and important debate.
+Over time, hydroquinone can become less effective and cause ochronosis (skin darkening), especially in darker skin tones.
+Although rare, I do recommend 2% hydroquinone in my practice, but never as a long-term indefinite part of anyone’s, especially skin of color clients, skin-care routines.
 I use other more “natural” lightening agents that typically take longer to see results, but are safer and tend to be longer lasting.

-Hydrocortisone (not the OTC ones at the drug store) is not to be used for long periods of time.
+Hydrocortisone (not the over-the-counter ones at the drugstore) is not to be used for long periods of time.
 It can thin the skin and exacerbate skin disorders like acne, rosacea, and perioral dermatitis.
 With mild, progressive peels, this light cosmeceutical formula of Hydrocortisone can sometimes double as a moisturizer and temporarily help hydrate post-peel dry and acne-prone skin.